 Her published articles and chapters have appeared in The Oxford Handbook of Employment Relations, Social Theory at Work, Sociology, The British Journal of Sociology, and Work, Employment and Society.
 She has received numerous research grants, presented her research world-wide, and held a variety of guest professorships at the Institute of Social Theory and Dynamics, Hiroshima; International Christian University, Tokyo; Hamburg University; In-East, Uni-Duisburg-Essen; Maria Jahoda Feminist Guest Professor, University of Bochum; Ochanomizu University, Tokyo; Shanghai University, the Australia National University; the Swedish Institute for Work Life Research; and the Wissenschaftszentrum Berlin fur Sozialforschung.
 As a founding member and co-convener of the international feminist working group on Gender, Globalization and Work Transformation (GLOW), she fostered a network of scholars publishing several monographs, special journal issues, and books on comparative care work, gender regimes and welfare states.

 Another initiative began several years ago launching and serving on the International Advisory Board of the Global Labor Migration Network based at the University of Maryland.
 The Global Labor Migration Network’s first major project organizing a summit “Global Labor Migration: Past and Present, 20-22, June 2019, was attended by over two hundred leading scholars and labor activists from around the world.
 That inaugural summit was held in Amsterdam at, and co-sponsored by, the International Institute of Social History.
 It is part of the ongoing work of the Global Labor Migration Network organizing the renewed and energetic attention to labor migration scholarship and research in sociology, anthropology, law, history, public health, education, and public policy.
 A second summit initiative already received a funding award of 44,000 Euro ($50,000) from the Swiss-based World Society Foundation.
 This summit has been postponed due to the pandemic, with a date to be announced.
-I am co-editing with Eileen Boris, Julie Greene and Joo-Cheong Tham, Global Labor Migration, under contract with the University of Illinois Press directs attention to one of the world’s most pressing issues, generates scholarly dialogue, and proposes new research agendas and methodologies.
+I am co-editing with Eileen Boris, Julie Greene and Joo-Cheong Tham, Global Labor Migration, published by the University of Illinois Press.
+The book directs attention to one of the world’s most pressing issues, generates scholarly dialogue, and proposes new research agendas and methodologies.
 The book advances the study of labor migration not only through multidisciplinary perspectives but also through a more expansive field of study.
 Despite a proliferation of interest in migration studies, much of the literature and debates are confined to disciplinary silos or focus on a single sector (e.g., care, agriculture, construction).
 By thinking beyond disciplinary boundaries, with sociologists, legal scholars, and historians as contributors, the chapters simultaneously reflect on the contemporary nature of labor migration as well as its historical roots.

 - Ph.D .
 Sociology (December 1987) University of Wisconsin, Madison,